aivic/datascience/projects/1. LinReg_usa_wrestlers/Readme.md

 * Trainer
 * Students

-There are over 2000 records available in the attached database file.
+There are over 2007 records available in the attached database file (much of the data cleaning is still required).
 Big thanks to http://www.wrestlingdata.com for maintaining the data.